 For instance, a product name might be listed as “SuperWidget 3000” in one system, “SW 3000” in another, and “Super Widget 3000” elsewhere.
 These discrepancies contribute to higher data entropy as the dataset becomes more disorganized and harder to manage.

 Additionally, changes in product specifications, customer preferences, and market trends add to the unpredictability of the data.
-The introduction of new data sources, such as user-generated reviews and feedback from social media platforms, further increases the variability and randomness of the information collected.
+New data sources, such as user-generated reviews and feedback from social media platforms, further increases the variability and randomness.

 As a result, the knowledge base experiences higher data entropy, making it difficult to derive accurate insights and provide consistent information to users.